ECP-CANDLE/Benchmarks/README.md

 rng_seed        : Value for the random number seed.
 Otherwise a random seed is chosen.

-More examples can be found within the respective default model files, but are generally limited to numerical parameters which can substantially affect model performace, such as learning_rate, batch_size and so on.
+More examples can be found within the respective default model files, but are generally limited to numerical parameters which can substantially affect model performance, such as learning_rate, batch_size and so on.
 For non-numeric inputs, the available values will generally correspond to the appropriate Keras function.